progress/DataDirect-Code-Samples/Autonomous REST Configurations/HubSpot/README.md

 15. You can find the documenation for HubSpot [here](https://developers.hubspot.com/docs/overview)

 #### Notes
-16. The configurations `hubspot.rest` and `hubspot_beforesampling.rest` do not cover all the endpoints in the ZohoCRM API [documentation](https://developers.hubspot.com/docs/overview).
+16. The configurations `hubspot.rest` and `hubspot_beforesampling.rest` do not cover all the endpoints in the HubSpot API [documentation](https://developers.hubspot.com/docs/overview).
 It only covers a part of the Hubspot API as I didn't have an instance filled with data.
 If you need data from any other endpoint, feel free to add it to the `.rest` file.